 Her Favorite Healthy Foods?

-While eggs used to be her go-to breakfast, she found out she was allergic and now she is all about oatmeal.
+While eggs used to be her go-to breakfast, Calabrese found out she was allergic, so now she's all about oatmeal.

-Calabrese revealed one of her faves: Oatmeal inside an acorn squash, sprinkled with cinnamon and a little maple syrup.
+In fact, one of her favorite recipes is oatmeal inside an acorn squash, sprinkled with cinnamon and a little maple syrup.

-“I love breakfast -- it’s my favorite meal of the day, and it doesn’t have to be hard if you meal prep,” Calabrese pointed out.
-“If you cook your oatmeal ahead of time or you bake your acorn squash ahead of time.
-You just throw it all together, warm it up and you’re good to go.”
+"I love breakfast — it's my favorite meal of the day, and it doesn't have to be hard if you meal prep," Calabrese said.
+"If you cook your oatmeal ahead of time or you bake your acorn squash ahead of time.
+You just throw it all together, warm it up and you're good to go."

 Her Go-To Snacks?

 "I sometimes make blueberry almond muffins with almond meal instead of white flour.
 Or I will pack a chewy granola bar that I make," Calabrese said.

-She mentioned that she’s a fan of fruits and veggies, but she does not chop up her veggies and instead packs them whole.
+She mentioned that she's a fan of fruits and veggies, but she doesn't chop up her veggies and instead packs them whole.

 "Vegetables are super easy," said Calabrese.
 "I don't cut my vegetables up ahead of time, because once you start cutting them the air and the oxygen will start to deplete them of their nutrients."

-Calabrese described people laughing at her because she eats whole bell peppers by biting into them like an apple.
-"What’s the difference if I slice it up or bite into it?" she asked, and pointed out: "At least I haven’t cut it in advance and started to lose my nutrients that way."
+Calabrese said that people laugh at her because she eats whole bell peppers by biting into them like an apple.
+"What's the difference if I slice it up or bite into it?"

-She said she loves seaweed snacks.
+She also loves seaweed snacks.
 "Instead of potato chips, I'll do the seaweed snacks that just have a little bit salt on them," she said.

 "There's a million healthy choices out there if you're just willing to take time," Calabrese said.
 "A lot of times we don't want to give up our junk food, so we use the excuse that we're too busy, so that we can have it."

 "Don't compare yourself to anybody else and where they're at in their journey," Calabrese said.
 "It is about progress — it's not about perfection.